-According to Synthesio’s Moisand, the social media monitoring Market definition in B2B and B2C - The very notion of "market" is at the heart of any marketing appr... has greatly evolved since 2006 and showed signs of maturity in the consolidation actions among various actors.
+According to Synthesio’s Moisand, the social media monitoring Market definition in B2B and B2C - The very notion of "market" is at the heart of any marketing approach.
+A market can be defined... has greatly evolved since 2006 and showed signs of maturity in the consolidation actions among various actors.
 Scoutlabs was bought out by Lithium Technologies, Sysomos by Marketwire.
 The bought-out companies were easy prey “at the moment of the explosion of social media with the desire of creating true groupings.”

 Synthesio describes the 4 types of brands on social media

 That doesn’t just mean more consolidations, but also more vertical integration:

 - of social CRM (integration of client relations and social media, one of the most significant trends of 2010)

 - of the press (with the press and social media domains becoming more and more intertwined: on the one hand press relations officers are trying to reach information producers that are not connected to the mass media, bloggers in particular, and especially using different methods to transform their press releases into social media releases)

 Other actors, including early days French pioneer KBCrawl “, have stayed in ‘tool’ mode and haven’t switched to SaaS dashboards” and are being overtaken by swifter players.

 Brands online reputation: 4 main profiles according to Synthesio